-Duration: The audience will be monitored by heat-sensitive cameras throughout the show.
-The duration of the performance will be between 70 and 90 minutes, dependent on the level of entropy present in the room.
+Duration: The audience is monitored by heat-sensitive cameras throughout the show.
+The duration of the performance is between 70 and 90 minutes, dependent on the level of entropy present in the room.

 Music: Jennifer Walshe, developed in collaboration with Áine O’Dwyer, Lee Patterson, M.C.
 Schmidt, Eivind Lønning, Espen Reinertsen, Vilde&Inga (Inga Aas & Vilde Alnæs)